JackSzwergold/Writing/Spoilered.md

 ***

-*Spoilered (Rich Kid Shares the Marvel Comics Adaptation of Return of the Jedi) (c) by Jack Szwergold*
+*Spoilered: Rich Kid Shares the Marvel Comics Adaptation of Return of the Jedi (c) by Jack Szwergold*

 *This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*